ManageIQ/manageiq-ui-service/README.md

   - `PROXY_HOST=127.0.0.1:3000 gulp serve-dev`

-- `ActiveRecord::ConnectionTimeoutError: could not obtain a connection from the pool within 5.000 seconds; all pooled connections were in use` or `Error: socket hang up` might be caused to by lower than expected connection pool size this is remiedie by navitating to `manageiq/config/database.yml` and increasing the `pool: xx` value.
+- `ActiveRecord::ConnectionTimeoutError: could not obtain a connection from the pool within 5.000 seconds; all pooled connections were in use` or `Error: socket hang up` or ` Error: connect ECONNREFUSED` might be caused to by lower than expected connection pool size this is remedied by navigating to `manageiq/config/database.yml` and increasing the `pool: xx` value.
 - For a full list of gulp tasks available to the SUI.
   - `gulp help`